Omics

 Expected learning outcomes

-Regarding the genomics module, at the end of the course the student will know the genome size, its organization in chromosomes, the meaning of linkage and Linkage Disequilibrium, the use of DNA bead chips for genomic evaluation in cattle or for ascertaining paternity as well as concepts of population genomics (F statistics).
+1. Knowledge and Understanding: Regarding the Introduction to Genomics module, by the end of the course, students will demonstrate knowledge of genome size, its organization into chromosomes, the meaning of linkage and linkage disequilibrium, as well as concepts of population genomics (F-statistics).

 Single course